TenaciousTerrier/Java-Data-Structures/README.md

-Java Data Structures Capstone Project: Facebook Social Network Analysis of University of California: San Diego
+Java Data Structures Capstone Project: Facebook Social Network Analysis
 ----------------------------
 This repository contains my project code and written report for the Java Data Structures Coursera specialization.
 In the project, I analyze Facebook social network data from the University of California: San Diego.